QiucenTao/Voltage-sensitivity-of-residential-loads/Individual Loads/Cloth Dryer/readme.md

 # Cloth Dryer

-In around the first 18 minutes, the cloth dryer operates in the heat-up phase, followed by the drying cycles.
+In the first 18 minutes, the cloth dryer operates in the heat-up phase, followed by the drying cycles.

 ![Cloth dryer](../z_Sensitivity_img/ClothDryer.svg)